||how did you get started playing music?

 conditions who must go to Adult Day Care, kids quarantined

-with infectious disease, and the list goes on and on.
-We just
+with infectious disease, and the list goes on and on. we just

-open our hearts and play.
-We create a warm circle of
+open our hearts and play. we create a warm circle of

 musical Love - the best that we can.
-I am

-your best with your teammates.
-In my case, with
+your best with your teammates. in my case, with

 dedication to bandmates and responsibility to the audience.

-In my case, with positive music, service projects.
+in my case, with positive music, service projects.

 honest.
 Be loyal.
 Find common ground, and enjoy